johnrich85/zf2_bet_tracker/README.md

 2. New Player model, linked to team.# - player recent stats, current rating, injured/suspended etc.

+### Improved betting point 4 sub checklist

+1. Create new vue model for Modals.
+2. Create new vue model for Select (with/without optrgoups).
+3. ~~Create new 'alternative-option' vue model (adds button to ele, adds modal containing select, binds select value to input).~~
+4. Create new bet line vue model, create bet lines vue model.
+Create x amount of bet lines based on lines array.
+5. Add new button to UI that allows more lines to be added.

 ##### Next up

 1. Logging